RIOT-OS/riot-course/slides/03-riot-basics/riot-basics.md

 }
 ```

+- When using synchronous messaging (typically the case with ISR), always
-- With asynchronous messaging always initialize a thread message queue in the thread handler:
+  initialize a thread message queue in the thread handler:

 ```c
 msg_t msg_queue[8];